sapegin/washingcode-book/manuscript/090_Dont_make_me_think.md

 }
 ```

-Which would be the same as:
+Which is the same as:

 ```css
 .block {